 marketing: let’s be honest, here — we’ve been joking a lot on KDE 4.x and their marketing trainwreck, and how it was similar to the GNOME 2.0 own marketing trainwreck. there’s a difference, though, with gtk+ 3.0 and it is: gtk+ is a library, is not an entire desktop; if we call 3.0 the initial release of the 3.x API series it’s because we promised that the 2.x API series would not break API nor ABI.
 QT 4.0 was released with KDE 3.5 still going strong and KDE 4 far away in design land, and the features that are now used by KDE 4.x have been added during the 4.3 and 4.4 releases of the QT platform.

-features: yes, 3.0.0 might not have features. is this bad marketing? probably. so we need to fix this. a way1 to do this would be keeping the 3.0.0 in alpha state, call it 2.99.02 and add features to that until we get to a 3.0.0 that developers will want to migrate to, like the new scenegraph API or the new style API. let’s break with 2.x in style. :-)
+features: yes, 3.0.0 might not have features. is this bad marketing? probably. so we need to fix this. a way ((kudos to iain)) to do this would be keeping the 3.0.0 in alpha state, call it 2.99.0 ((but install a pkg-config file called gtk+-3.0 and install the headers under gtk-3.0)) and add features to that until we get to a 3.0.0 that developers will want to migrate to, like the new scenegraph API or the new style API. let’s break with 2.x in style. :-)

 communication: there’s a certain lack of communication between the gtk+ team and the users of the library. in my opinion, it’s due to the small number of active developers and to the fact that ISVs don’t really get involved into shaping the platform they are using. they have the source code, and sometimes it’s easier to fix in-house than to communicate and go through the proper process — and this is a structural problem that is caused by the small number of people involved in the said process as well. the gtk+ team needs to open up more, and at the same time the ISVs need to get more involved. sometimes it feels to me that the team is waiting for features, direction and help in the development, while the users of the library are waiting for the team to come up with the perfect plan to fix all the bugs and warts while retaining the whole API and ABI.